Join our 2023 Community Reads Program, featuring: A Place Called Home: a memoir by David Ambroz.

 A Place Called Home tells David Ambroz's story of growing up homeless and in the foster care system.
 His narrative details an experience that is familiar to so many young people who have been systematically overlooked and unprotected.
 A Place Called Home, which was Zibby Owens 2022 Book of the Year, is a survival story, opening the readers eyes to the nation's broken foster care system.

-Join us on April 17 for presentations from our guest speakers Kennedy Hall and Kristen Leverton .
+Join us on April 17 for presentations from our guest speakers Kennedy Hall, Kristen Leverton, and Tara Sarver.

 Kennedy Hall is a lead caseworker for Kids Count Too!
 Inc. She will be giving a presentation about their Foster Care and Adoption Agency.